Daij-Djan/DDEnhancedJSBridge/README.md

 Bridging works by converting the parameters to-and-from JSON.
 Supported are therefory all datatypes that can be expressed as JSON.
 (On the javascript side, there is a special case for <img> elements.
 They are transparently converted to base64 data)

+#####014-01-11 added DDJsonFromWeb (lightweight version!)
+This is for when you only need to get data from the webview but dont really have to interact with it

 ##Usage

 ###bridge from Javascript to Objective-C